microsoft/BotBuilder-V3/bot-framework-faq.md

 ## I have a communication channel I’d like to be configurable on Bot Connector.
 Can I work with Microsoft to do that?

-We have not provided a mechanism for developers to add new channels to the Bot Connector, but if you are a developer of a communication channel and would like to work with us to enable your channel in the Bot Connector [we’d love to hear from you] (http://feedback.botframework.com).
+We have not provided a mechanism for developers to add new channels to the Bot Connector, but if you are a developer of a communication channel and would like to work with us to enable your channel in the Bot Connector [we’d love to hear from you](http://feedback.botframework.com).

 ## What does the Bot Builder SDK provide to developers?
 How does it work?

 The Bot Builder SDK is an open source SDK hosted on GitHub that provides everything you need to build a great bot using Node.js or C\#.
 From simple prompt and command dialogs to simple-to-use yet sophisticated “FormFlow” dialogs that help with tricky issues such as multi-turn and disambiguation – the SDK provides the libraries, samples and tools you need to get up and running.
-Visit the Bot Builder SDK [Documentation] (http://docs.botframework.com) to learn more.
+Visit the Bot Builder SDK [Documentation](http://docs.botframework.com) to learn more.

 ## Is it possible for me to build a bot using the Bot Framework/SDK that is a “private or enterprise-only” bot that is only available inside my company?